Soviet Union: Women and fertility

 Under Lenin, the state made explicit commitments to promote the equality of men and women.
 Many early Russian feminists and ordinary Russian working women actively participated in the Revolution, and many more were affected by the events of that period and the new policies.
 Beginning in October 1918, Lenin's government liberalized divorce and abortion laws, decriminalized homosexuality (re-criminalized in 1932), permitted cohabitation, and ushered in a host of reforms.
 However, without birth control, the new system produced many broken marriages, as well as countless out-of-wedlock children.
 The epidemic of divorces and extramarital affairs created social hardships when Soviet leaders wanted people to concentrate their efforts on growing the economy.
 Giving women control over their fertility also led to a precipitous decline in the birth rate, perceived as a threat to their country's military power.
 By 1936, Stalin reversed most of the liberal laws, ushering in a pronatalist era that lasted for decades.

 By 1917, Russia became the first great power to grant women the right to vote.
 After heavy casualties in World Wars I and II, women outnumbered men in Russia by a 4:3 ratio; this contributed to the larger role women played in Russian society compared to other great powers at the time.

-LGBT rights
+LGBTQ rights

 The Soviet Union repressed homosexuality.
-Even during the period when homosexuality was officially legal after the abolition of the Tsarist penal code criminalising it, Soviet courts attempted to repress non-traditional forms of sexuality, which were widely viewed by Russian revolutionaries as a form of capitalist decadence despite more liberal views on homosexuality from Soviet academic sexologists.
+Even during the period when homosexuality was officially legal after the abolition of the Tsarist penal code criminalizing it, Soviet courts attempted to repress non-traditional forms of sexuality, which were widely viewed by Russian revolutionaries as a form of capitalist decadence despite more liberal views on homosexuality from Soviet academic sexologists.
 After Stalin's consolidation of power, homosexuality became officially recriminalised in 1934.
 The increased homophobia during this time interval was driven by the economic demands of the First Five-Year Plan, as well as the NKVD's view of homosexuals as "socially harmful elements", although even during this heightened period of repression, a clandestine homosexual subculture was able to persist.
 Homosexuality remained a criminal offence throughout the remainder of the Soviet Union's existence.